rmsrosa/random_notes/docs/src/sampling/langevin_sampling.md

 This lead to a sampling method to draw samples from a distribution using its score function, as introduced by [Gareth Roberts and Richard Tweedie (1996)](https://doi.org/10.2307/3318418).

 As mentioned above, questions about the conditions for the convergence, rate of converge and convergence metric are of great importance, and they are also important for sampling purposes.
 Other relevant question concern the stability of the equilibrium solution, when for instance an approximate score function is used.
 This is also relevant when the modeled score function (say via a neural network) might even not be exactly the gradient of a potential.
-We will leave these questions for another opportunity.
+We will leave these questions to another opportunity.

 ## Numerical example